makeittalk/selfdb/README.md

 selfdb
 ======

-A db which has the schemas self-contained
+A db which has the schemas self-contained in Collection on the same db.